 - the corresponding PC5 QoS parameters; and

-- source/destination Layer-2 IDs for broadcast and groupcast, or the PC5 Link Identifier for unicast.
+- source/destination Layer-2 IDs for broadcast and groupcast mode communication, or the PC5 Link Identifier for unicast.

 2) To remove any existing PC5 QoS Flow, the V2X layer provides the following information for the PC5 QoS Flow to AS layer.